Inflectra/spira-documentation/docs/SpiraPlan-Quick-Start-Guide/index.md

 ![](img/Adding_Requirement_Tasks_21.png)

-The total number of hours for these tasks divided by the total number of story points, gives a number a lot more than the 8 hours that the system assumes.
+The total number of hours for these tasks divided by the total number of story points gives a number a lot more than the 8 hours that the system assumes.
 We can update the system to better estimate the number of hours to deliver each story point.

 To update the metric, go to the three cogs dropdown menu on the rightmost corner of the main Navigation Bar, locate Planning and click Planning Options: